This International Dog Day we’re celebrating the dogs of Central City Concern. Dogs are welcome at CCC in our health care clinics, housing and more.

 Shirley and Willow

-Shirley is a patient at Old Town Clinic, and always brings her dog Willow along to appointments.
-Willow is popular among both other patients and staff.
+Shirley always has Willow with her, and she’s popular among CCC staff.
 “A lot of people want to pet her,” Shirley says.
 Willow is more than just a pet to Shirley — she also provides emotional support.
 “She picks me up when I don’t feel good.
 When I have bad days, she’s right there.”

 Willow’s favorite toy: A squeaky lamb